 Modeling inter-study heterogeneity using meta-regression

 Researchers often seek to investigate systematic sources of treatment effect heterogeneity.
-These systematic sources may reflect differences among subjects (Do certain drugs work especially well for men or women?), contexts (do lab studies of exposure to mass media produce stronger effects than field studies?), outcomes (Are treatment effects especially large when outcomes are measured via opinion surveys as opposed to direct observation of behavior?), or treatments (Are partisan messages more effective at mobilizing voters than nonpartisan messages?).
+These systematic sources may reflect differences among subjects (Do certain drugs work especially well for men or women?), contexts (Do lab studies of exposure to mass media produce stronger effects than field studies?), outcomes (Are treatment effects especially large when outcomes are measured via opinion surveys as opposed to direct observation of behavior?), or treatments (Are partisan messages more effective at mobilizing voters than nonpartisan messages?).
 Quite often, these investigations are best studied directly, via an experimental design.
 For example, variation in treatment may be studies by randomly assigned different treatment arms.
 Variation in effects associated with different outcome measures may also be studies in the context of a given experiment by gathering data on more than one outcome or by randomly assigning how outcomes are measured.

 A second-best approach is to compare studies that differ on one or more of these dimensions (subjects, treatments, context, or outcomes).
 The drawback of this approach is that it is essentially descriptive rather than causal – the researcher is basically characterizing the features of studies that contribute to especially large or small effect sizes.
 That said, this exercise is conducted via meta-regression: the estimated effect size is the dependent variable, while study attributes (e.g., whether outcomes were measured through direct observation or via survey self-reports) constitute the independent variables.
 Note that meta-regression is a generalization of random effects meta-analysis, with measured predictors of effect sizes as well as unmeasured sources of heterogeneity.